vipin-baghel/vipin-baghel/README.md

 👯 I’m looking to collaborate on backend development projects.

-💬 Ask me about testcase automation with python.
+💬 Ask me about test automation with python.

 ---
 ## Get in Touch